-Table 13 reports the number of households served, by income category, for CDBG, HOME and HTF.
+Table 13 reports the number of households served, by income category, for CDBG, HOME, HTF, and ESG.
 The CDBG and CDBG-CV program focuses primarily on Public Services and Public Facility and Infrastructure.
 The HOME program serves both owner-occupied households and renter households.
 HTF focuses on rental housing for extremely low-income households.
+Lastly, the ESG program focuses primarily on sheltering and re-housing homeless individuals.